wikimedia/mediawiki-extensions-WikibaseLexeme/README-dev.md

 ### New Lexeme Special Page

-The code for the Special:NewLexemeAlpha special page (soon™ to become Special:NewLexeme) lives in a separate Git repository, included as a submodule under `resources/special/new-lexeme/`.
+The code for the Special:NewLexeme special page lives in a separate Git repository, included as a submodule under `resources/special/new-lexeme/`.
 That directory is not directly used at runtime, but rather the build results from it are stored in this repository under `resources/special/new-lexeme-dist/`.